- If you’re going to have surgery, it’s good to be prepared.

 If you smoke, quit if possible.
 Quitting will help your recovery and reduce your risk of problems with the anaesthetic.
 Even quitting for a short period is helpful.

 If you drink alcohol every day, drink less before surgery.
 It will help with your healing and your recovery.

-The day before surgery
+The day of my surgery

 Ask your doctor how long you’ll be expected to stay in hospital after the operation.
-Some people need only a few hours before they can go home while others will be in for a few days or more.
-A few will be told they’ll wake up after surgery in an intensive care unit.
-It depends on the type of surgery, the type of anaesthetic, and your health.
+Some people need only a few hours before they can go home.
+Others will be in for a few days or more.
+A few will be told that they will wake up in an intensive care unit (ICU).
+It depends on:

 Getting back to normal life can take time.
 You might be more tired than you expect.
 Go easy on yourself and accept help that’s offered.

-Last reviewed: October 2016
+Last reviewed: January 2023